gm-core/GMTest/README.md

 passed, and to either continue on to the next test suite, or end the game with a status report of all your tests.

-> **Note:** All tests should have their own rooms.
-Make a room with nothing but the
-> test running object and any objects you need to run the tests.
-All test rooms
-> should be back-to-back, so Gamatas can run through all of them.
+> **Note:** When a test suite passes, Gamatas moves to the next room to begin the next test.
+> make a room for each test suite that you need, containing the test runner object for that suite.

 ## API